 When considering data privacy, prevention is the best way to move forward, but businesses must not overlook curative practices.
 Scalefusion MDM allows company IT admins to track their versatile endpoints and constantly monitor their usage, location and health.

-You can leverage extensive reports to minutely observe device vitals and usage patterns to detect compliance violations and suspicious activities.
+Your company’s compliance and safety should be its top priorities, which is why extensive reports are essential for monitoring device vitals and usage patterns to detect compliance violations and suspicious activities.
 You can also create and schedule Workflows to generate alerts for diverse activities such as geofence-based compliance alerts, data usage compliance alerts, etc.